-Are you training to run the 2021 Habanero 100 in Cat Spring, Texas?
+Are you training to run the 2022 Habanero 100 in Cat Spring, Texas?
+This could be the hottest year so far!
 Here is my 2019 race experience.
 Hope you have a great race!

 The long and short of it: My 2019 Finish Place 62/94 of 50k finishers, 19/32 females There were 19 DNF.
 My Finish Time 9 hours 15 minutes of running and walking, well mostly walking the last 4 hours.

 Highlights: Getting to run with some very nice and interesting people and listen to their stories.
 Seeing other runners doing their best to beat the heat and finish.
 The breeze on the open pasture.
 Ice in my bra.
 Crossing that finish line!

 A few more details: The race started at high noon.
 Garmin says it was 97 degrees, but not very humid, but that doesn’t include the heat coming off the sand pits.